JimSeker/wearable/README.md

 <b>WearableDataLayer</b> is an example of how send messages back and forth between the wear app and a phone app using the data layer in google-playservices.
 You will need to install the wear app on to the wear device.
 Install the mobile app on the phone/tablet device that is connected to the wear device.
 This works best using Studio 1.1.0+.
 This was tested on a 5.1 wear device and android 5.1 device.

+<b>WearAppVoice</b> is a simple app to show how the voice recognizer works.
+Click the button to start the demo.
+The App-provided Voice actions fails, since google has so badly documented it.
+"Start Voice App" should work, but instead use "Open Voice App", after the ok google command.  http://developer.android.com/training/wearables/apps/voice.html

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course.
 All examples are for Android.